-http://mariechristinedesign.com/?misleno=rencontre-gossy&a83=27 Starting my career in Berlin many years ago and being surrounded by young artists, I discovered that the Germans used a very structured formula to price a work: “length + height x factor of the artist”.
+Starting my career in Berlin many years ago, I was surrounded by young artists.
+I discovered that the German artworld used a very structured formula to price a work: “length + height x factor of the artist”.

-http://melroth.com/?komp=investimento-minimo-forex&806=8e This formula was invented by the Impressionists during the Renaissance and based on the idea that the fame level of an artist should also play a role in the pricing.
+This formula was invented by the Impressionists during the Renaissance.
+It is based on the idea that the “fame” of an artist should also play a role in the pricing.
 So this “artist factor ” / in German “Künstlerfaktor” would somehow be the equivalent to “fame level” of the artist.

-follow site This formula still applies especially for young artists and it doesn t matter if we talk about watercolor or oil painting, or if the work has been done in 5 minute or 15 hours.
+This formula still applies today, especially for young artists.
+It doesn’t matter if we talk about watercolor or oil painting.
+Whether the work was created in 15 minutes or 15 hours, is irrelevant.
 It is always the same system; no emotion, no questions raised.
-For sculptures, it can also take the material into account if it was expensive as well as the depth of the work in addition (length + height + depth x factor).
+For sculptures, if the material was expensive, it can be taken into account.
+For such artworks, depth is also relevant (length + height + depth x factor).

-follow Usually artists coming out of art school start with a reasonably low factor between 5 and 8.
+Usually artists coming out of art school start with a reasonably low factor between 5 and 8.
 On the other hand with this formula you can also play around and estimate the usually high factor of a famous artist doing the calculation in reverse ( price : (length + height) = artist factor).

-http://locus-studio.com/?privet=mujer-soltera-sin-hijos-quien-hereda&243=1f But in the end, what does this factor base on and how does it go up?
-The progression of the factor is made out of elements such as press, internet reviews, exhibitions or if the artist was a student of a renown artist for instance.
+But in the end, what is this factor based on and how does it go up?
+The progression of the factor is made out of elements such as press coverage, internet reviews, exhibitions or if you were a student of a renown artist.
 An art award would also influence the factor.

 Finally, if an artist manages to make a name for himself and build a successful career, the factor becomes almost irrelevant as the artist builds his own “brand”.

-buy triamterene online I don’t think this system is widely used as a outside Germany / Europe; however it can help young artists to start and remain realistic if they want to build a progressive and sustainable career.
+I don’t think this system is widely used as a outside Germany / Europe; however it can help young artists to start and remain realistic if they want to build a progressive and sustainable career.
 It’s always good to have a reference point and when approaching galleries without being emotional.
-Later if a gallerist decides to jump on board, he will usually have a feeling for right pricing, adjust and contribute to your evolution.
+Later if a gallerist decides to jump on board, he will usually have a feeling for right pricing, adjust and contribute to selling your art.
 If you are on your own, you have a reliable and comprehensible indicator of your progression.